-If your income is above the median income for a family the size of your household in your state, you may have to file a chapter 13 case (the Texas median family income for a family of 4 in 2016 was approximately \$74,698).
+If your income is above the median income for a family the size of your household in your state, you may have to file a chapter 13 case (the national median family income for a family of 4 in 2004 was approximately \$63,012--your state's figures may be higher or lower).
 A higher-income consumer must fill out "means test" forms requiring detailed information about income and expenses.
 If, under standards in the law, the consumer is found to have a certain amount left over that could be paid to unsecured creditors, the bankruptcy court may decide that the consumer can not file a chapter 7 case, unless there are special extenuating circumstances.